Horsetail Fall (Yosemite)

 (Oh yeah, and it’s Horsetail Fall, not Horsetail Falls.)

 Horsetail Fall turns red for the same reason clouds turn red at sunset.
-When the sun drops below the horizon, the last rays to make it through the atmosphere are long, red wavelengths.
-El Capitan, towering more than 3,000 feet above Yosemite Valley, is high enough above the surrounding terrain to receive extended exposure to these red rays.
+When the sun drops below the horizon, shorter wavelengths start getting absorbed by the atmosphere; the last rays to make it through the atmosphere are the longest, red wavelengths.
+El Capitan, towering more than 3,000 feet above Yosemite Valley, is high enough above the western terrain between it and the sun to receive extended exposure to these red rays.

 Horsetail Fall’s sunset color varies between orange and red.
 The color’s hue and intensity is a function of atmospheric clarity—the cleaner the air, the more vivid the red will be.
 You can read more about sunrise/sunset color in my Sunset Color article.